klausxiang/TAQ-Data-Trade-Classification/README.txt

 tradeClassify.py: python file that contains all the code

-.csv files: output from code processing the data
+.csv files will be produced from running the code, which is the processed data after classification

 TO RUN:

-Set 'mypath' to where you store all the .gz files and run the code
+Set 'mypath' to the folder where you store all the .gz files and run the code